 ACE is a privately funded, non-profit organization that helps selected San Francisco Bay Area continuing education organizations and accredited school partners meet today’s adult learning and teaching opportunities.

 With the explosive move to the Internet as an educational tool, ACE transitioned the delivery of educational curriculum from closed-circuit television to today’s use of wireless Internet data delivery.
-In an FCC approved agreement, ACE leases a portion of its licensed radio spectrum to Sprint and, in return, has access to Sprint’s wireless network.
-This agreement provides ACE Partner Schools and Learning Centers both on-site and mobile Internet connectivity, helping to expand the availability and flexibility to meet today’s educational requirements.
+In an FCC approved agreement, ACE leases a portion of its licensed radio spectrum to T-Mobile.
+ACE then uses that funding to support the ACE Learning Centers.

 The result: ACE Learning Centers have the teachers, tools and curriculum that help ensure that adults and college-bound students receive the knowledge and expertise necessary to express themselves, interpret the world around them, deepen their understanding of academic content or learn English to get their job done.

 Martha Sessums, President